HanoverStatsLabs/resources/labs/Lab6Instructions.md

 We will now learn how to create new variables out of existing variables.
 We will learn about two specific methods:

-- Creating a new scalar variable from a equation using existing scalar variables.
+- Creating a new scalar variable from an equation using existing scalar variables.
 - Creating a new categorical (factor) variable from an existing scalar variable specifying breakpoints.

 ### Creating a New Scalar Variable

 We start with creating a new variable that measures the [**body mass index**](https://en.wikipedia.org/wiki/Body_mass_index), typically abbreviated as BMI.
 The formula is "weight over height squared".
 If pounds and inches are used, then a conversion factor of $703$ must be applied.
 We will use the `heightSubset` rather than the whole `brfss`.

 We use the dollar sign notation here to add a new column to the data.
-We also introduce the `with` command, which allows us to refer to the columns of a particular dataset in the formula:
+We also introduce the `with` command, which allows us to refer to the columns of a particular dataset in the equation:
 ```r
 heightSubset$bmi <- with(heightSubset, weight / (height^2) * 703)
 ```
+If this has succeeded, you should now see a new column in the `heightSubset`, called `bmi`.

-8. Calculate a summary (`favstats`) and draw a basic histogram of the `bmi` variable using the `heightSubset` data.
+7. Calculate a summary (`favstats`) and draw a basic histogram of the `bmi` variable using the `heightSubset` data.
 Describe the distribution.
 What can we say about the BMI values of the respondents?

 ### Creating a New Categorical Variable

 We will now break the BMI values into categories according to a standard correspondence described by the World Health Organization.
-Even though the WHO defines 8 different BMI range, we will limit it to 4:
+Even though the WHO defines eight different BMI ranges, we will simplify it to four:

 Category        BMI Range
 ------------- -----------